Rangers: Why Steven Gerrard rejected Ibrox return and who could succeed Russell Martin as head coach?

 Martin's assistant Matt Gill and first-team coach Mike Williamson were also dismissed from Ibrox after just 123 days.

-Joining him are B team coach Brian Gilmour, plus goalkeeping coach Sal Bibbo and head of performance Rhys Owen, who were appointed under Martin.
+He has been joined by B team coach Brian Gilmour, goalkeeping coach Sal Bibbo and head of performance Rhys Owen at training since Martin's exit.

-A number of first-team players will return to training in the coming days following international duty.

-Rangers are back in action on Saturday when they host Dundee United at Ibrox in the Scottish Premiership.

 So what now for Rangers?